GreptimeTeam/docs/docs/user-guide/query-data/promql.md

 ## GreptimeDB's HTTP API

-GreptimeDB also exposes an HTTP API for querying with PromQL.
+GreptimeDB also exposes an custom HTTP API for querying with PromQL, and returning GreptimeDB's data frame output.
 You can find it on `/promql` path under the current stable API version `/v1`, in **GreptimeDB HTTP API Port**.
 For example:

 ```shell
 curl -X GET \